javomode/recipe-ratings-food.com/README.md

   frameborder="0"
 ></iframe>

 This graph details the average rating by binned amounts of minutes that recipes called for.

-<iframe
-  src="assets/steps_vs_rating.html"
-  width="1000"
-  height="800"
-  frameborder="0"
-></iframe>

-This graph details the average rating by the number of steps a recipe took.

-<iframe
-  src="assets/ingredients_vs_rating.html"
-  width="1000"
-  height="800"
-  frameborder="0"
-></iframe>

-This graph details the average rating by the number of ingredients a recipe took.
+In the notebook, I also plotted number of ingredients against average rating, as well as number of ingredients against rating.

-Across all of these graphs, there is not alarming/interesting trend, besides the fact that across all of these distributions, the average rating lied around 4.6-4.7 no matter the number of steps, the number of ingredients, or the number of minutes the recipes called for.
+Across all of these graphs, there is no alarming/interesting trend, besides the fact that across all of these distributions, the average rating lied around 4.6-4.7 no matter the number of steps, the number of ingredients, or the number of minutes the recipes called for.

 #### Interesting Aggregate